Upper Eyelid Surgery

 Will insurance cover upper eyelid surgery?

 Insurance does not cover eyelid surgery if you are choosing to have this procedure for rejuvenation purposes, as this surgery is considered cosmetic.
-However, if a droopy eyelid that is affecting your vision, the insurance will usually cover a portion of the procedure as it is considered functional.
+However, if a droopy eyelid is affecting your vision, the insurance will usually cover a portion of the procedure as it is considered functional.

 We recommend contacting your insurance company to find out if they will cover part of the procedure.